All Episodes

 Sit tight.

-He's gonna lose New Hampshire.
+He's going to lose New Hampshire.

 It's one of those two.

-Uh Governor Huckabee's next target is South Carolina.
+Governor Huckabee's next target is South Carolina.

 Keep a sharp eye.

-Here's Julie in normal Illinois.
+Here's Julie in Normal, Illinois.

-Nice to have you on open line Friday.
+Nice to have you on Open Line Friday.

 Hey, Rush.

-Uh your first caller talked about you pointing out a few things you like about each candidate.
+Your first caller talked about you pointing out a few things you like about each candidate.

 And I want to have a different spin on that before my question.